- What is a Tankless Water Heater?

 Do Outdoor Tankless Water Heaters Need Maintenance?

 Yes, just like any other household appliance.
 Depending on the model and on the water in your home, the required maintenance is different.
 For houses with hard water, it is recommended to flush the heater with vinegar at least once a year.
-Maybe more if the water is very hard and causes problems to the heater often.
+Maybe more if the water is very hard and causes problems for the heater often.

 Hire a professional plumber to clean water and air filters and inspect the burner.
 This should be done annually if you want to be strict with the water heater maintenance.